On the thermodynamic limit of interacting fermions in the continuum: Abstract

 \section{Abstract}

 We study the dynamics of non-relativistic fermions in $\IR^d$ interacting through a pair potential.
-Employing methods developed by Buchholz in the framework of resolvent algebras, we identify an extension of the CAR algebra where the dynamics acts as a group of $*$-automorphisms, which are continuous in time in all sectors for fixed particle numbers.
-In addition, we identify a suitable dense subalgebra where the time evolution is also strongly continuous.
+Employing methods developed by Buchholz in the framework of resolvent algebras, we consider an extension of the CAR algebra where the dynamics acts as a group of $*$-automorphisms, which are continuous in time in all sectors for fixed particle numbers.
+In addition, we construct a $C^*$-dynamical system by identifying a suitable dense subalgebra.
 Finally, we briefly discuss how this framework could be used to construct KMS states in the future.